Emerging Leaders for Liberation is a program for young adults looking to deepen their social justice and leadership skills.

 Who is welcome to apply?

 AFSC is seeking young adults who are interested in learning more about social change theories and becoming leaders in their communities.
-Applicants must be 18-22 years old as of April 1, 2023 and have a relationship to an AFSC program, a Quaker college/organization, or a Quaker meeting.
-Accepted participants must be fully vaccinated for COVID-19 to participate in the 2023 cohort.
+Applicants must be 18-22 years old as of April 1, 2024 and have a relationship to an AFSC program, a Quaker college/organization, or a Quaker meeting.
+Accepted participants must reside within the United States during the duration of the cohort.

 We especially encourage BIPOC and LGBTQIA applicants and individuals who can bring diverse backgrounds and life experiences.
 We value curiosity, authenticity, and empathy, and recognize that leadership shows up in different ways.
 Because AFSC is based in Philadelphia, we have a special interest in applicants from Philadelphia Yearly Meeting and Quaker colleges in the greater Philadelphia metro area.